 Innovative City Building

 From a very unlikely beginning, the concept of an urban gondola over Edmonton’s great river valley has not only stood the test of time but captured the imagination of more than a million people in Alberta’s Capital Region.
 The application of refined gondola technology in an urban setting is nothing new.
 Throughout Europe, Asia, and South America there are many established and successful projects.
 Urban gondolas are rapidly becoming mainstream infrastructure.
-At this time Burnaby BC, Toronto Ontario, and San Diego California are but a few examples of cities actively developing urban gondolas in North America.
+At this time Burnaby BC, Los Angeles CA, Albany NY, Georgetown DC, Buffalo NY, Pittsburg PA and Kansas City MO are but a few examples of cities either considering or actively developing urban gondolas in North America.
+La Paz, Koblenz, Lisbon, Medellin, Mexico City, Grenoble, Yokohama and Singapore were successful early adopters of urban gondolas inspiring Goteburg and Paris to recently approve theirs.

 The Prairie Sky Gondola project consists of five experiential and commercially programmed urban gondola stations that connect Downtown Edmonton, West Rossdale, and Old Strathcona on a 2.5km ropeway alignment.
 Each of these stations serve the needs of urban commuters, river valley users, and tourists alike.
 The alignment itself is above existing roads and preserved greenspace - it does not restrict private commercial development.
 In fact, it enables it while aligning with many existing City plans, projects, and priorities.

-Prairie Sky will provide a cost-effective utility for urban commuters that complements existing Edmonton Transit Services infrastructure while establishing an experiential tourism asset in the city’s core.
-It will also provide a new way for those in the region to experience Edmonton’s river valley, the largest urban park in Canada.
+Prairie Sky Gondola will establish a unique experiential tourism asset in the city’s core while providing a utility for urban commuters that complements existing Edmonton Transit Services infrastructure.
+It will also offer a new way for those in the region to experience Edmonton’s river valley, the largest urban park in Canada.
 The River Valley Alliance estimates 10 million unique visitors to this park annually.

 The Edmonton Project